 Business and Technology Transfer Pathway Program

 This program is for students who wish to pursue the Business and Technology (BSBT) baccalaureate degree at UConn.
 Automatic admission to the BSBT major is guaranteed for MxCC students who complete their associate degree in Business while meeting specific grade and course requirements.
-Students interested in this program should contact MxCC’s Business Division or the CDCC early in their academic career.
+Students interested in this program should contact MxCC’s Business Division or their Guided Pathways advisor early in their academic career.
 The BSBT degree is offered only at UConn’s regional campuses in West Hartford, Stamford, Waterbury and Torrington.
 Students who wish to obtain a Business Degree from UConn at the Storrs campus should meet with their advisor or a counselor to choose appropriate transfer courses.
-Web site: https://mxcc.edu/cdcc/transfer-planning/
+Web site: https://mxcc.edu/transfer-planning/

 Engineering Science Pathway Program